What’s the best way to get around the central city with a disability?

 Planning and strategy

 Our Disability Action Plan has also been developed in collaboration with the disability sector.
-It outlines specific actions that Council units will undertake to fulfil the objectives of the policy.
+It ensures Council operates and manages all its infrastructure, facilities and services in a way that gives all people equity of access, inclusion and opportunity.
 Our partners included the Disabled Persons Assembly, Enabling Good Lives, CCS Disability Waikato, Blind and Low Vision Foundation, Deaf Aotearoa, Enrich Plus, Life Unlimited.

 - Our Community and Social Development Strategy 2021-2026 (He Rautaki Whakawhanake Hapori) encompasses the needs of our diverse communities.
 One of its outcomes is high community use of our places and services because they are accessible, safe and welcoming.